Argentina to Bolivia: The Border Crossing

 Walk to the bus stop or collective taxi station in Villazon

-In Villazon, if you don't already have Bolivianos, you can change some money at one of the "cambio" (money exchange place).
-If you're changing USD then careful to bring crisp, brand new notes as they're really picky.
+In Villazon, if you don't already have Bolivianos, you can change some money at one of the "cambio" (money exchange places).
+If you're changing USD, then be careful to bring crisp, brand new notes as they're really picky.

-he bus stop is straight up the road.
-As I arrived early in the morning, there weren't yet any buses to take so I didn't inquire about the price to Tupiza.
+The bus stop is straight up the road.
+As I arrived early in the morning, there weren't yet any buses to take, so I didn't inquire about the price to Tupiza.

 A little further up the road, there are some collective taxis which will take around 5-8 passengers.
-I paid 20B (£2 GB/ $2.80 US) for the taxi and it took around 75-90 minutes to Tupiza.
+A taxi took around 75-90 minutes to Tupiza.
 If you're looking to go straight to La Paz or Potosi, you'll find many options at the bus terminal or taxi stand.

 Handy tip: The collective taxis won't leave until they've filled up the taxi.
 So check out a few before you make your decision.